jay-t-cullen/jay-t-cullen.github.io/_pages/about.md

 ---
 permalink: /
-title: "Cullen Lab:"
+title: "Cullen Lab: Investigating trace element and isotope biogeochemistry in natural waters"
 #excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-# Investigating trace element and isotope biogeochemistry in natural waters
 ![Amundsen](images/Amundsen1.JPG)
 ## What We Do